Annotation Configuration

 Example Explanation

-field to be included as a condition in the WHERE clause only when it is not empty during user information updates.
-We can achieve this using the whereStrategy
+Suppose we have a User entity class containing a nickname field.
+We want the nickname field to be used as a condition in the WHERE clause only when it is not empty during user information updates.
+We can use the whereStrategy property of the @TableField annotation to achieve this:

 import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.FieldStrategy;